JacqsLabz/Sims4-Yootz-Story/1.1-TwoSims+Romance/00-index.md

 ![](12-22-16_5-51-37%C2%A0PM.png)

-They went on another day to that same club to celebrate.
+They went on another date at the same club as before to celebrate.

 ----